top of page

 Il Tramezzino: the must have Venetian food

-The first food any Venetian eats at his return from a vacation is not a fancy fish cicchetto, but a dirt cheap and extremely filling sandwich that we call tramezzino.
+The first food any Venetian eats when they return from a vacation is not a fancy gourmet meal, but a dirt cheap and extremely filling sandwich that we call tramezzino.
 Tramezzini are small bites of heavenly delight, triangular sandwiches with soft white bread with the crust removed, filled with mayonnaise and a variety of combinations, the most popular of which are: ham and eggs, tuna and olives, ham and mushrooms and shrimps and pink sauce.
-You will find them in any bar, the average price is 1,50/1,70 per piece and, although I could just keep eating them on and on, two of those probably have the amount of calories of your daily intake!
+You will find them in any bar, the average price is 2,50 per piece and, although I know you will just want to keep eating them on and on, consider that two of those probably equal your entire daily calorie intake!

 assortment of tramezzini for the afternoon tea at Caffè Florian